Montana-Media-Arts/MART120-Fall2022/modules/week-7/_posts/2017-01-05-embeded-styles.md

 </div>

-<p>In this example, you see the first, and the third sentence has a background color of red.
+<p>*Note - a <b>span</b> tag is a tag that can be included inline with other text.
+It's allows us to style text that is inline with other text.
+In this example, you see the first, and the third sentence has a background color of red.
 While the second sentence does not.
 The style at the top of the page within the <b>&lt;head&gt;</b> tags applies the background color to all span tags.</p>

 <p>What are some of the positives and negatives of using embedded styles?</p>